Great summer heat: how to help your plants through the hot summer

 Since plants cannot run away, they are at the mercy of temperatures without protection.
 Even though they have developed measures for self-protection over the course of thousands of years, most of the vegetable and ornamental plants used in our country are unable to withstand the new heat records.
 You can remedy this with a few simple measures.

 Mixed cultures in the vegetable patch

 In a mixed culture, larger, more heat-tolerant plants (e.g. tomatoes) protect their smaller neighbors, e.g. salads or kohlrabi, who would otherwise find it too hot.
-Other mixed cultures are peppers or melanzani (both love the heat) with leek, cabbage or cabbage.
-Beans and beetroot feel comfortable in the shade of zucchini, cucumber or melon.
+Other mixed cultures are peppers or melanzani (both love the heat) with leek or cabbage.
+Beans and beets feel comfortable in the shade of zucchini, cucumber or melon.

 Stretching a shadow net

 There are already special shade nets that filter the sun’s rays and prevent plant burns.
 Never lay the net directly on the plants, but stretch it on a scaffold to allow sufficient air circulation.
 Otherwise the heat will accumulate under the net.

 Do you only have a small bed/high bed and shading with nets is too tedious for you?
 A simple parasol will do the trick!
 Just stretch it out when you need it.
 When the sun goes down, you can put it away right away.